Install and Configure Elasticsearch on AlmaLinux 8 easy steps

 How To Install and Configure Elasticsearch on AlmaLinux 8

-To set up Elasticsearch on AlmaLinux 8, you need to log in to your server as a non-root user with sudo privileges.
+To Install and Configure Elasticsearch on AlmaLinux 8, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our article about the Initial Server Setup with AlmaLinux 8.

 Now follow the steps below to install Elasticsearch.